Facts About Life Insurance: Must-Know Statistics in 2023

 There are many benefits to having life insurance, such as peace of mind knowing your family will be taken care of.
 However, there are also other types of insurance you should consider to make sure you’re prepared for any emergency.

 Other insurance plans include health coverage, renters or homeowners insurance, dental insurance and car insurance.
-If you’re 65 or older, you can benefit from government-sponsored health coverage, otherwise known as Original Medicare.
+If you’re 65 or older, you can benefit from government-sponsored health coverage, otherwise known as Medicare.

 13 Cited Research Articles